rohan-v8rma/data-structures-and-algorithms/README.md

 Whenever `front` = `rear`, queue is empty.

-- Using arrays: Here, enqueueing and dequeueing is an O(1) operation but when the queue isn't full and an element has to be enqueued then shifting has to take place which is an O(n) operation.
+1. Using arrays: Here, enqueueing and dequeueing is an *O(1)* operation.

+   But, there can be a case where the queue isn't full, but due to dequeueing, there is extra space at the start of the array.

+   In this situation, enqueueing an element requires shifting of elements towards the beginning of the array, making enqueueing an *O(N)* operation.

-- Using linked list: Here, both enqueueing and dequeueing is an O(1)
+2. Using linked list: Here, both enqueueing and dequeueing is an *O(1)*.
-- Using other ADTs
+3. Using other ADTs

 ### Double-Ended Queue